Louise Harnby | Crime Fiction and Thriller Editor

 You'll be the luckiest editorial freelancer in the world if the work just lands in your lap.
 It's far more likely that you'll have to work very hard to get yourself established.

-Become “freelance” by all means, but do your business planning just like any other new business owner.
+Become “freelance” by all means, but do your business planning and development just like any other new business owner.

 With best wishes,